nouf7/unicompare/README.md

 # UniCompare README

 ## Overview
-Welcome to UniCompare, your ultimate destination for comparing universities worldwide!
+Welcome to UniCompare, the place for comparing universities worldwide!
 UniCompare simplifies the process of selecting the right university by providing comprehensive insights into various institutions' rankings and attributes.

 ## Files
-- **JavaScript**: Contains the logic and functionality for search, comparison, and filtering of universities.
+- **JavaScript**: script.js contains the logic and functionality for search, comparison, and filtering of universities.
-- **CSS File**: Stylesheet for designing the user interface, ensuring a visually appealing layout.
+- **CSS File**: style.css is for designing the user interface, ensuring a visually appealing layout.
-- **HTML Files**: Six HTML files constitute the website:
+- **HTML Files**: Six different HTML files make up the website:
   1. **index.html**: Homepage of UniCompare.
   2. **compare.html**: Page for comparing multiple universities.
   3. **about-us.html**: Information about the UniCompare team.